ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  underpayments found to be due the employee.
-In any action brought by the commissioner in a court of competent  jurisdiction,  liquidated  damages shall  be calculated as an amount equal to one hundred percent of under- payments found to be due the employee.
+In any action brought by the commissioner in a court of competent  jurisdiction,  liquidated  damages shall  be calculated as an amount equal to one hundred percent of under-
+ S. 1977--A  16

+ payments found to be due the employee.
 EACH  EMPLOYEE  OR  HIS  OR  HER AUTHORIZED REPRESENTATIVE SHALL BE NOTIFIED IN WRITING OF THE OUTCOME OF ANY  LEGAL  ACTION  BROUGHT  ON  THE  EMPLOYEE'S BEHALF PURSUANT TO THIS SECTION.
   §  28.
 Subdivision  5  of  section 6201 of the civil practice law and
  rules, as amended by chapter 860 of the laws of 1977 and  as  renumbered by  chapter  618 of the laws of 1992, is amended and a new subdivision 6 is added to read as follows:
- S. 1977  16

   5. the cause of action is based on a judgment, decree or  order  of  a court  of  the  United States or of any other court which is entitled to full faith and credit in this state, or on a  judgment  which  qualifies for  recognition  under the provisions of article 53[.]
 OF THIS CHAPTER;
  OR
   6. THE CAUSE OF ACTION IS BASED ON WAGE CLAIMS.
 "WAGE  CLAIMS,"  WHEN USED IN THIS CHAPTER, SHALL INCLUDE ANY CLAIMS OF VIOLATIONS OF ARTICLES FIVE, SIX, AND NINETEEN OF THE LABOR LAW, SECTION TWO HUNDRED FIFTEEN OF THE LABOR LAW, AND THE RELATED REGULATIONS OR WAGE ORDERS PROMULGATED BY THE  COMMISSIONER  OF  LABOR, INCLUDING BUT NOT LIMITED TO ANY CLAIMS OF UNPAID, MINIMUM, OVERTIME, AND SPREAD-OF-HOURS PAY, UNLAWFULLY  RETAINED GRATUITIES,  UNLAWFUL  DEDUCTIONS FROM WAGES, UNPAID COMMISSIONS, UNPAID BENEFITS AND WAGE SUPPLEMENTS, AND RETALIATION, AND ANY CLAIMS  PURSUANT TO 18 U.S.C. § 1595, 29 U.S.C. § 201 ET SEQ., AND/OR EMPLOYMENT CONTRACT AS  WELL  AS THE CONCOMITANT LIQUIDATED DAMAGES AND PENALTIES AUTHORIZED PURSUANT TO THE LABOR LAW, THE FAIR LABOR STANDARDS ACT, OR ANY  EMPLOY- MENT CONTRACT.
   §  29.
 Section  6210 of the civil practice law and rules, as added by chapter 860 of the laws of 1977, is amended to read as follows:
   § 6210.
 Order of attachment on notice;  temporary  restraining  order;
  contents.
 Upon a motion on notice for an order of attachment, the court may, without notice to the  defendant,  grant  a  temporary  restraining order  prohibiting  the transfer of assets by a garnishee as provided in subdivision (b) of section 6214.
 WHEN ATTACHMENT IS SOUGHT  PURSUANT  TO SUBDIVISION  SIX  OF  SECTION  6201,  AND  IF  THE EMPLOYER CONTESTS THE MOTION, THE COURT SHALL HOLD A HEARING  WITHIN  TEN  DAYS  OF  WHEN  THE EMPLOYER'S  RESPONSE  TO  PLAINTIFFS'  MOTION FOR ATTACHMENT IS DUE.
 The contents of the order of attachment granted  pursuant  to  this  section shall be as provided in subdivision (a) of section 6211.
   §  30.
 Subdivision  (b) of section 6211 of the civil practice law and rules, as amended by chapter 566 of the laws of 1985, is amended to read as follows:
   (b) Confirmation of order.
 Except where  an  order  of  attachment  is granted  on  the  ground  specified in subdivision one OR SIX of section 6201, an order of attachment granted without notice shall  provide  that within  a period not to exceed five days after levy, the plaintiff shall move, on such notice as the court shall direct  to  the  defendant,  the garnishee, if any, and the sheriff, for an order confirming the order of attachment.
 Where  an  order of attachment without notice is granted on the ground specified in subdivision one OR  SIX  of  section  6201,  the court shall direct that the statement required by section 6219 be served within  five days, that a copy thereof be served upon the plaintiff, and the plaintiff shall move  within  ten  days  after  levy  for  an  order confirming  the  order  of attachment.
-If the plaintiff  upon  such  motion shall show that the statement has not been served and that the plaintiff will  be unable to satisfy the requirement of subdivision (b) of section 6223 until the statement has been served, the court may grant one exten- sion of the time to move for confirmation for a period not to exceed ten days.
+If the plaintiff upon such motion shall show that the statement has not been served and that the plaintiff will be unable to satisfy the requirement of subdivision (b) of  section 6223 until the statement has been served, the court may grant one exten- sion of the time to move for confirmation for a period not to exceed ten
+ S. 1977--A  17

+ days.
 If plaintiff fails to make such motion within the required period, the  order  of  attachment and any levy thereunder shall have no further effect and shall be vacated upon motion.
 Upon the motion to confirm, the provisions  of  subdivision (b) of section 6223 shall apply.
 An order of attachment granted without notice may provide that the  sheriff  refrain from  taking  any  property  levied upon into his OR HER actual custody, pending further order of the court.
- S. 1977  17

   § 31.
 Subdivisions (b) and (e) of rule 6212 of the civil practice  law and  rules, subdivision (b) as separately amended by chapters 15 and 860 of the laws of 1977 and subdivision (e) as added by chapter 860  of  the